FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Frequency Decomposition Preliminary

-Fourier Transform has been long used in many scenarios to represent periodic or finite signals with a group of sinusoidal functions.
-In practice, it often takes the form of Discrete Cosine Transform for real-valued 2D discrete signal $f$ with height $H$ and width $W$:
+The Fourier Transform has long been used in many scenarios to represent periodic or finite signals with a group of sinusoidal functions.
+In practice, it often takes the form of the Discrete Cosine Transform for a real-valued 2D discrete signal $f$ with height $H$ and width $W$:

 where $S_{u, v}$ is the amplitude.